mrkcor/vagrant-template/README.md

 To use this template simply copy the Vagrantfile and vagrant-setup.sh files to where you want to setup Vagrant (the root of your project, or some directory above it).
 Then edit vagrant-setup.sh to make any desired modifcations. vagrant-setup.sh contains a couple of helpful bash functions and commented out examples that should make it easy enough to get you going.

 # License
-Highway is released under the MIT license.
+This vagrant template is released under the MIT license.

 # Author
-Mark Kremer
+Mark Cornelissen